friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 - **M** - **Managed memory**: Memory is managed by dotnet runtime.
   BenchmarkDotNet monitors allocations of this memory in column: Allocated.
-  Access to managed memory is slower than to native memory because of boundary checks.
+  Access to managed memory is slower than to native memory when boundary checks are needed.

 - **N** - **Native memory**: Memory is allocated and managed by the ECS.
   BenchmarkDotNet does not monitor allocations of native memory.